jasonbayton/11ty/_src/projects/privacy-policy/index.md

 ## Data Breach Procedures

-- In the event of a data breach, no personally identifiable data would be available.
-There is no risk to users of PACKAGE SEARCH.
+- In the event of a data breach, all known parties using BAYTON projects will be alerted where PII is in scope.

 ## Children's Privacy